-Resynchronisation Point [NC ER] - The substation used to connect two Synchronised Regions by closing circuit-breakers.
+Resynchronisation Point [NC ER] - The device used to connect two Synchronised Regions, usually a circuit breaker.

 Significant Grid User [NC OS] - The existing and new Power Generating Facility and Demand Facility deemed by the TSO as significant because of their impact on the Transmission System in terms of the security of supply including provision of Ancillary Services.